 Cecil uncharacteristically receives Lucy’s criticisms with acceptance, kindness and grace.
 It mirrors a ‘truth’ Mr. Beebe believes of Cecil, but also a truth he believes of Lucy, and at points, a truth that Lucy believes of herself.

 Forster’s triangle of intimacy with Mr. Beebe, Cecil and Lucy is doomed.
 Lucy merges with the Emersons.
-While Beebe’s aversion for marriage isn’t qualified, it appears that Forster has no conviction of Lucy’s realization within the marriage, and no vision for how Lucy can accept this love without exterior force.
-Yet for Lucy to have accepted Beebe’s preference—to remain unmarried and travel for a season in Greece and Turkey with two old spinsters, eventually to turn into her Jungian shadow of a cousin, Charlotte—seems far below her powers as well.
+While Beebe’s aversion for marriage isn’t qualified, Forster betrays no conviction in Lucy’s realization within the marriage, and no vision for how Lucy can acceptance of love without exterior force.
+Yet for Lucy to have chosen Beebe’s preference—to remain unmarried and travel abroad with two old spinsters, eventually to turn into her Jungian shadow of a cousin, Charlotte—seems far below her powers as well.
 (This essay’s negligence of the character of Charlotte is criminal.
 A great many of the book’s secrets lay in her.)
 It’s as if Lucy is eaten alive by the romantic narrative, and Forster is caught between a lady and a tiger.
 He resists for awhile, but can’t write Lucy out of the dilemma, and so he abandons her.
 In Mr. Beebe’s words, “[George] is no longer interesting to me,” and Forster writes him in the epilogue as gifted, but selfish and without poetry.
 Characters only hold interest for Forster in their isolation—leaving, or being left.
 Sometimes I wish for a “Gone With the Wind” option, where Lucy is abandoned by George for her painful indecision, and in which, as a consequence, Lucy never stops being Lucy, muddle and all.